PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 08:08:05
+Last updated: 2024-04-05 08:08:38
-Random Quote: Why didn't you say this to me when I was alive? - Hannah Baker
+Random Quote: That girl was just crying.
+She's so sad and defenseless... anyone have a condom? - Barney Stinson